 Think about your study habits:

 - Do you listen to music while you study?

 - Do you always study in the same place?

 - Do you eat while you study?
 If so, what?

-- Do you understand the task types and how to do the test or are you just studying content?
+- Do you understand the task types and how to do the test?

 Do you agree with what the author says?
 Do you have any strategies she doesn’t mention?
 How do you get into your best form?
 Leave your comments below to help your fellow candidates!